Maladzyechna: Early history

-Within the Grand Duchy of Lithuania, Maladziečna was part of Minsk Voivodeship.
+Late modern period

 In 1793, Maladziečna was acquired by the Russian Empire as a result of the Second Partition of Poland.
 The palace was abandoned soon afterwards.
 The castle was also neglected.
 During the final stages of Napoleon's invasion of Russia it was there that the Grande Armée made its last stand in former Grand Duchy of Lithuania.
 In early November 1812 Napoleon Bonaparte gave his last orders to his marshals there, after which he left for Vilnius.
 On November 21 of that year the Polish-born Russian general Yefim Chaplits arrived at the French camp there and defeated the already-routed French forces led by Marshal Victor.
 In the effect of the fights the town was completely demolished, as were the monastery and the castle.
-Because of that, in mid-19th century the town had not more than 500 inhabitants.
+Because of that, in the mid-19th century the town had no more than 500 inhabitants.

 It was not until the later part of the century that the town started to gradually recover.
 In 1864 a Russian-language school was opened there and in 1871 an Orthodox church of Intercession of Our Most Holy Lady was built at the main town square.
 In 1873 it was linked to the world by the Minsk–Vilna railway, which sparked a period of economic recovery of the entire region.
-In early 20th century an additional rail line was opened, linking Saint Petersburg and Polotsk with Lida and Siedlce.
+In the early 20th century an additional rail line was opened, linking Saint Petersburg and Polotsk with Lida and Siedlce.
 This made the town a major railway junction and attracted many new settlers, in large part Jewish.
 By the outbreak of World War I the town had already over 2,000 inhabitants.

 During the war, the town was the headquarters of the Russian 10th Army of the Western Front.
 Between February and December 1918 it was under German occupation, but was then seized by the Bolshevik forces during the Russian Civil War.
-On July 4, 1919, the town was captured by the Polish Army units led by Gen. Stanisław Szeptycki, during their advance towards Minsk.
-However, the town was again held by the Russian forces in the course of the Polish-Bolshevik War between 12 July 1920 and 12 October 1920.
-Following the Riga Peace Treaty it was transferred to the Second Polish Republic, but the border between Poland and the Soviet Union was only 30 kilometres to the east, which cut Mołodeczno, as the town was known in Polish, from much of its economical background.
-To counter the threat of economic decline, became a capital of separate powiat within the Wilno Voivodship on January 1, 1926, and on April 26, 1929, the town was granted with city rights.
+On July 4, 1919, the town was captured by Polish Army units led by Gen. Stanisław Szeptycki, during their advance towards Minsk.
+However, the town was again held by the Russian forces in the course of the Polish–Soviet War between 12 July 1920 and 12 October 1920.
+Following the Riga Peace Treaty it was transferred to the Second Polish Republic, but the border between Poland and the Soviet Union was only 30 kilometres to the east, which cut Mołodeczno, as the town was known in Polish, from much of its economic hinterland.

+It became a garrison town of the Polish Army, with the 86th Infantry Regiment stationed there from 1922.
+To counter the threat of economic decline, it became a capital of separate powiat (county) within the Wilno Voivodeship on April 1, 1927, and on April 26, 1929, the town was granted with city rights and its city limits were expanded.